Set up an edge-optimized custom domain name in API Gateway - Amazon API Gateway

 The successful API call returns a 201 Created response containing the certificate ARN as well as the associated CloudFront distribution name in its payload.

 2. Note the CloudFront distribution domain name shown in the output.
-You need it in the next step to set the custom domain's CNAME value or A-record alias target in your DNS.
+You need it in the next step to set the custom domain's A-record alias target in your DNS.

 For code examples of this REST API call, see domainname:create.

 An edge-optimized custom domain names takes about 40 minutes to be ready, but the console immediately displays the associated CloudFront distribution domain name, in the form of distribution-id.cloudfront.net, along with the certificate ARN.
-In the meantime, you can continue to the next step and configure the DNS record alias to map the custom domain name to the associated CloudFront distribution domain name.
+In the meantime, you can create a base path mapping or a routing rule and then configure the DNS record alias to map the custom domain name to the associated CloudFront distribution domain name.

 Configure base path mapping of an API with a custom domain name as its hostname